glgunaratne/TUFLOWFV_add_stat_table/README.md

 3. Extract modelled data from tuflow output for the same three sites.
 4. Plot timeseries modelled data for the same three sites.
 5. Plot both obs and mod data in the same plot.
-6. Calculate stats separatrely - Three tests will be used; *Bias, RMSE, MAE, and IOA*.
+6. Calculate stats separatrely - Four tests will be used; *Bias, RMSE, MAE, and IOA*.
 7. Add the stats to the timeseries plot.

 ### Import Libraries